 Destination Success: First-Year Focus, and is a program designed to help first-year college students make the transition from high school to college coursework.
 To do this we created learning communities, which research has shown increases students’ learning outcomes and retention rate.
 In creating these learning communities, we have identified four courses with high first-year student enrollment but success rates below the College average.
 The pilot program began in the fall of 2015 with seven learning communities on three Blinn College campuses.
-First-year students placed in learning communities in which they will take two of these courses, plus a college success course, as part of a single cohort.
-These learning communities will include interaction among students, faculty and staff to enhance the learning experience.
+First-year students placed in learning communities in took three courses together which included a college success course, as part of a single cohort.
+These learning communities included interaction among students, faculty and staff to enhance the learning experience.

 For more information contact our QEP Director or any member of the Leadership Team: